 SHIP:

-The Odin has a sleek, modern design, and refreshing color scheme.
+Viking Odin has a sleek, modern design, and refreshing color scheme.
 My cabin was near the back of the ship but I barely heard any engine noise- it was very quiet.
-Almost every common area on the ship has floor to ceiling glass windows so you have a wonderful view no matter where you are.
+Almost every common area on the ship has floor-to-ceiling glass windows so you have a wonderful view no matter where you are.
 The Aquavit Terrace is beautiful- there is an outdoor area with seating and a clear screen to protect passengers from the wind.
-Breakfast and lunch is served inside, and there is a few tables to eat at as well as comfortable couch seating along the side with floor to ceiling glass windows.
+Breakfast and lunch are served inside, and there is a few tables to eat at as well as comfortable couch seating along the side with floor-to-ceiling glass windows.

 CABIN: